privatenumber/hirok.io/src/pages/cv.md

 <template #about>

 I'm a software engineer specializing in JavaScript & TypeScript.
 I'm interested in web development tooling, and have a passion for helping engineers be more productive by improving their Developer Experience.
-I like to geek out on low-level JavaScript stuff like module resolution, static-analysis, code-bundling, and code transformations.
-I have expertise in a range of tools, including Node.js, Rollup, Webpack, esbuild, Vite, and Vue.js.
+I like to geek out on low-level JavaScript stuff like module resolution, static-analysis, bundling, and AST transformations.
+I have expertise in a range of tools including Node.js, Rollup, Webpack, esbuild, Vite, and Vue.js.

 </template>